kamilburda/gimp-export-layers/README.md

 * uses native dialogs for file formats to adjust export settings
 * uses layer names as filenames for the exported images
 * can treat layer groups as folders
-* can use layers with names in [square brackets] as background layers
+* can use tagged layers as background or foreground layers
 * can optionally export only layers whose file extension matches the specified file extension
 * can use file extensions in layer names as file formats